 - Add a second grouping to generate a multiline chart, allowing comparison across data segments such as departments, stages, or team members

-Date groupings: when grouping by a date or datetime field, a bin size selector appears in the chart.
-This lets you control the time interval — daily, weekly, monthly — to generate configurable time progressions.
+When grouping by a date or datetime field, a bin size selector appears in the chart.
+This lets you control the time interval — auto, day, week, month, quarter, or year — to generate configurable time progressions.

 Additional configuration options: